theuser7/smail/README.md

-# Email-Automation
+# Smail

-requirements: Linux,Python3x.
+#requirements: python3x

-Send multiple emails with or wiithout attachments.
+#Send multiple emails with or wiithout attachments

-configure your gmail account to use.
+#configure your gmail account to use

+#support login gmail and outlook